 To obtain a letter of Outside Determination and an IAA, the researcher must submit both the full approved proposal and the proposal approval letter from the other institution.
 Once the University has reviewed the document, the office will provide a letter of Outside Determination and an IAA that both institutions should keep on file.

 If needed, IAA forms are available on the forms webpage of the our website.
 Our FWA number is 0001867.

 Can non-SUNY Brockport researchers conduct research on campus?

-Researchers who have already obtained written approval from their institution’s IRB do not have to apply to the the College’s IRB for approval to conduct research on campus.
+Researchers who have already obtained written approval from their institution’s IRB do not have to apply to the the University’s IRB for approval to conduct research on campus.
 However, they must provide the IRB Coordinator with a copy of their complete application and approval letter from their institution’s IRB prior to beginning research.
 The IRB office will then send them an official letter allowing them to do research on Brockport’s campus.

 Are there special rules for working with children/minors (persons under 18)?